jgchoti/challenge-collecting-data/README.md

 ```

 The program ends by displaying the total runtime to fetch the data.
-(In the `nice-to-have` branch, this feature is replaced by a progress bar.)

 ```
 ==============⏰ Total web scraping is 2e+02 seconds=============